rafaelvicio/sns-sms/README.md

-# Twilio SMS GitHub Action
+# SNS SMS GitHub Action

 Send an SMS from GitHub Actions.